opencontainers/runc/PRINCIPLES.md

 * Don't try to replace every tool.
 Instead, be an ingredient to improve them.
 * Less code is better.
 * Fewer components are better.
-Do you really need to add one more class?
+Do you really need to add one more function?
 * 50 lines of straightforward, readable code is better than 10 lines of magic that nobody can understand.
 * Don't do later what you can do now. "//TODO: refactor" is not acceptable in new code.
 * When hesitating between two options, choose the one that is easier to reverse.